Europe: Migration

-Europe is home to the highest number of migrants of all global regions at 70.6 million people, the IOM's report said.
+Europe is home to the highest number of migrants of all global regions at nearly 87 million people in 2020, according to the International Organisation for Migration.
 In 2005, the EU had an overall net gain from immigration of 1.8 million people.
 This accounted for almost 85% of Europe's total population growth.
-In 2008, 696,000 persons were given citizenship of an EU27 member state, a decrease from 707,000 the previous year.
-In 2017, approximately 825,000 persons acquired citizenship of an EU28 member state.
-2.4 million immigrants from non-EU countries entered the EU in 2017.
+In 2021, 827,000 persons were given citizenship of an EU member state, an increase of about 14% compared with 2020.
+2.3 million immigrants from non-EU countries entered the EU in 2021.

 Early modern emigration from Europe began with Spanish and Portuguese settlers in the 16th century, and French and English settlers in the 17th century.
 But numbers remained relatively small until waves of mass emigration in the 19th century, when millions of poor families left Europe.

 Today, large populations of European descent are found on every continent.
 European ancestry predominates in North America and to a lesser degree in South America (particularly in Uruguay, Argentina, Chile and Brazil, while most of the other Latin American countries also have a considerable population of European origins).
 Australia and New Zealand have large European-derived populations.
 Africa has no countries with European-derived majorities (or with the exception of Cape Verde and probably São Tomé and Príncipe, depending on context), but there are significant minorities, such as the White South Africans in South Africa.
-In Asia, European-derived populations, (specifically Russians), predominate in North Asia and some parts of Northern Kazakhstan.
+In Asia, European-derived populations, specifically Russians, predominate in North Asia and some parts of Northern Kazakhstan.
+Also in Asia, Europeans, especially the Spanish are an influential minority population in the Philippines.